 3. Think about storage

 Will the buggy fit in your car boot when folded, and will it fit in your home unfolded?
 Also check that the buggy has a large enough shopping basket for your needs – strollers don't usually have much storage space.
-Our reviews will give you the space measurements.
+Our reviews will give you the weight capacity and whether the basket is a good size.

 4. Check what's included